tycrek/degoogle/README.md

 - The [r/Privacy wiki](https://old.reddit.com/r/privacy/wiki/index) has a lot of helpful information; I highly recommend reading through it!
 Seriously, do it now, then come back here.
 - Read the [r/VPN](https://old.reddit.com/r/VPN/) sidebar and [wiki](https://old.reddit.com/r/VPN/wiki/index) to learn more about why you should consider using a VPN.
 I personally use PIA.
 - Click [here](https://outline.com/XuMTFA) and [here](https://outline.com/dqfuqL) for some great tips on creating strong passwords.
-- Use a [password manager](https://outline.com/pHsALA) to keep all your passwords secure.
-I use LastPass.
+- Use a [password manager](https://outline.com/pHsALA) to keep all your passwords secure. ~~I use LastPass~~ u/-Choose-A-User- and u/EbonixCo have convinced me to switch to [Bitwarden](https://bitwarden.com/).
+So far it's just as good, if not better.
 - Set up [multi-factor/two-factor authentication](https://en.wikipedia.org/wiki/Multi-factor_authentication) on as many accounts as you can.
 It may be a pain, but it could save you from a targeted hack.
 - Don't save passwords to your browser!
 [Erase the entire password cache](http://www.wikihow.com/Delete-Remembered-Passwords) once you set up a password manager.
 - [AlternativeTo](https://alternativeto.net/) has alternatives for pretty much any software, site, or service out there.